QUALCOMM Incorporated (QCOM) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at QCOM starting from THOMPSON JAMES H, who sale 9,999 shares at the price of $131.80 back on Feb 16.
-After this action, THOMPSON JAMES H now owns 269,238 shares of QUALCOMM Incorporated, valued at $1,317,870 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at QCOM starting from Henderson Jeffrey William, who sale 2,500 shares at the price of $124.19 back on Feb 23.
+After this action, Henderson Jeffrey William now owns 2,105 shares of QUALCOMM Incorporated, valued at $310,468 using the latest closing price.

-ROGERS ALEXANDER H, the President QTL & Global Affairs of QUALCOMM Incorporated, sale 27,626 shares at $131.48 during a trade that took place back on Feb 03, which means that ROGERS ALEXANDER H is holding 23,637 shares at $3,632,290 based on the most recent closing price.
+Henderson Jeffrey William, the Director of QUALCOMM Incorporated, sale 2,500 shares at $124.05 during a trade that took place back on Feb 22, which means that Henderson Jeffrey William is holding 4,605 shares at $310,132 based on the most recent closing price.

 Stock Fundamentals for QCOM